git-disl/GPTLens/README.md

 Replace OPENAI_API = "Enter your openai API key" in src/model.py (line 4) with your API key.

+Set up Python environment by importing environment.yml as a Conda env.

 ### Step 1: Run Auditor

 ```sh